 You will want to test yourself from time to time because we change throughout the years.
 A person who may previously associate with being cold may now constantly feel hot.
 By retesting and staying current with the guidelines for your constitution, you may help to prevent disease and, at the very least, encourage optimal health for yourself.

 I really enjoy the Yoga Toolbox for Teachers and Students by Joseph and Lilian Le Page.
 The book is a three-ring binder that contains pictures and descriptions for many basic yoga poses.
 Each picture shows the activated chakras and the doshas that benefit most from this pose.
-Here is a link to buy it form Amazon.
-If you order this book through this link, I earn a small commission.

 Do you have a different dosha test that you prefer?
 If so, let us know in the comments below.